Research Group ApplicantsInformation on joining the Diverge Lab

 Who Should Apply

 Ph.D. students.
-We are interested in hiring full-time Ph.D.s as research assistants.
-Research is a (more than) full-time job, and doing significant work also requires extensive training that simply isn’t compatible with a shorter-term degree such as an M.S.
+I am interested in hiring full-time Ph.D. students as research assistants.
+Research is a (more than) full-time job, and doing significant work also requires extensive training that simply isn’t compatible with a shorter-term degree program such as an M.S.
 So, you should first be convinced that a Ph.D. is for you!

-Volumes can be written about why one should or shouldn’t do a Ph.D., far too much to do justice here.
-On the negative side, they pay poorly, and are not the best return on investment if the goal is to simply boost your salary.
+Volumes can and have been written about why one should or shouldn’t do a Ph.D., far too much to do justice here.
+On the negative side, Ph.D.s pay poorly, and are not the best return on investment if the goal is to simply boost your salary.
 On the plus side, a Ph.D. will open doors that would otherwise be closed to you, qualifying you for research-oriented jobs in industry, government, and academia.
-It will give you the freedom to solve important, real-world problems instead of being completely product-driven.
+It will give you the freedom to solve important, big picture problems instead of being completely market and product-driven.
 And, a Ph.D. will train you to be an independent researcher that is an expert in your field, someone who can recognize and crisply define a problem, formulate an algorithm or technique or methodology to solve that problem, and rigorously evaluate your solution.
 That sort of skill-set is valuable almost everywhere.

-There are also techniques that we use or build upon in our work, for instance program analysis (on source and binary code) and machine learning.
-Expertise in either of these domains is also something we consider highly valuable in an application.
+There are also techniques that the group often uses or builds upon in our work, for instance program analysis (on source and binary code) and machine learning.
+Expertise in either of these domains is also something considerede highly valuable in an application.

-The institute has around ten members as well as many graduate students, postdocs, and research professors working on different aspects of security and privacy.
-Since we are located in Boston, there is also a larger community of researchers in the area to connect with.
+The institute has around ten faculty members as well as many graduate students, postdocs, and research professors working on different aspects of security and privacy.
+Since we are located in Boston, there is also a large community of researchers in area to connect with.
 Boston is renowned for its academic density, hosting more than 100 universities and colleges in the metro area.